happypeter/edocs/soho.md

   - https://youtu.be/cdVuHljNl6A?t=84
   - to hang boards, pans, etc
   - all I want is a board wide enough, and hander down side: https://youtu.be/SYwhOAYYaJU?t=147
-- dish washing
+- cooking broom
+  - Avoid natural wood as handle, mold grows fast.
+- Dish Washing/Do the dishes
   - 5 steps:
     - S0: Spary some diluted soap(pre-treating is key)
-    - S1. cooking broom(first wave, with esay stain removed, now we see the hard clearly)
+    - S1. cooking broom(first wave, with esay stain removed, now we see the hard ones clearly)
     - S2. use sth harder like Loofah Sponge, use soap if needed then rinse(second wave)
     - S3.
 Dish Towel (third wave, you dont want a small dishtowel https://youtu.be/_MUfq-M087M?list=WL&t=764)
     - S4.
 Clean Tools/CounterTop/Table.